 As educators, we are preparing students to innovate, participate and engage with the most vital issues affecting their communities.
 We have both a deontological and utilitarian imperative to teach our students how, not what, to think.
 For philosophers this is a special obligation: our classrooms are incubators for the kind of rationality a “love of ideas” seems to dictate.
 If we don’t “walk the walk” and make our classrooms function as a place of inclusion, then democracy seems a pipe dream.
 It is with that sense of responsibility that I feel, we together, students and faculty, should create conscious, healthy classroom communities that respect and celebrate diverse views.
 Such a community is a fine counter to the debased rhetoric of political polarization dominating the airwaves and social media.

 As noted above, my main objective in the classroom is to create a sense of community in a shared learning environment.
-This means that as a facilitator, I am also learning from my students as we use a seminar method to discuss assigned guide questions that help students navigate challenging original sources in philosophy.
-At times, I also ask students to engage in group work during class to share perspectives and operate as mini-think tanks.
-At the close of think tank sessions, each group reports its findings and we open the discussion to everyone.
-This allows students to mimic the team environments they are likely to join once in the world of work.
+This means that as a facilitator, I am also learning with my students.
+To that end, I employ a seminar method to discuss assigned guide questions designed to help students navigate challenging original sources in philosophy.
+For some sessions, students are asked to operate as mini-think tanks to address an issue from a philosophical or ethical perspective.
+At the close of think tank sessions, each group discusses its findings and the discussion is open to everyone.
+This allows students to mimic team environments they are likely to join once in the world of work.